blund/reflective-c/README.md

 ## Usage
 When defining your struct, prepend the `BL_REFLECT_PRINT` macro with the name of your struct.
 This will mark that `reflect` should generate a print function signature that can be used by the rest of your program.
-Here is an example from `main.c`
+Here is an example from `examples/vec3c`

     BL_REFLECT_PRINT(vec3); // Note this macro!
     struct vec3 {